HOME PAGE * KS3 SCIENCES * GCSE BIOLOGY CHEMISTRY PHYSICS * ADVANCED LEVEL CHEMISTRY

 Use your mobile phone or ipad etc. in 'landscape' mode

 This is a BIG website, you need to take time to explore it [SEARCH BOX]

 SHAPES OF MOLECULES INDEX: two other pages

 These often are not given a particular shape name, but never-the-less, an appreciation of the 3D spatial arrangement is expected e.g.

-Ethane consists of two joined 'tetrahedral halves', in which all C-C-H and H-C-H bond angles of 109o.
+Ethane consists of two joined 'pyramidal halves', in which all C-C-H and H-C-H tetrahedral bond angles are ~109o.

 ball and stick model of ethane